wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 ## Pre-Release Steps

-Perform the following steps.
+Start by copying all the changes since the previous release to the change log file as explained in the comment there.

+Then update the files below.
 You can run `build/tools/pre-release.sh` to do the straightforward changes like updating the dates and checksums automatically, but please also review and update the contents of the README and announcement text.